 Besides, fruits like kiwi and apples are also rich sources of choline.
 A half-cup each of raw kiwi and chopped raw apples contain 7 mg and 2 mg of choline, respectively (26).

 Consuming choline-rich foods is associated with many health benefits.
 Keep scrolling to know them.

 What Are The Health Benefits Of Choline?

 - May Improve Brain Function

-Choline is an essential nutrient that produces acetylcholine (neurotransmitter).
-Loss of cholinergic neurons is associated with impaired cognitive function, particularly memory loss and Alzheimer’s disease.
+Choline-containing foods, such as eggs, liver, and salmon as well as choline supplements, are considered brain-boosting foods.
+You can consider them memory-enhancing foods, cognitive function foods, or nerve function foods as well.
+This is because choline is an essential nutrient that produces acetylcholine (neurotransmitter).
+Loss of cholinergic neurons is associated with impaired cognitive function, particularly memory loss and Alzheimer’s diseasei XA progressive disease that impairs cognitive functions as a result of damage to brain cells and dementia. .
 Higher choline intake is found to improve cognitive performance.
 A review published in the American Journal of Clinical Nutrition suggests that dietary choline intake has neuroprotective effects and can improve cognitive function (27).
 Choline intake during pregnancy can also improve fetal brain development (28).

 - May Support Heart Health